 - depression or anxiety that does not improve with self-care

 - movement issues

-- any other symptoms of low serotonin, such as changes in sleep, appetite, or bladder control
+- changes in sleep, appetite, or digestion

 - any side effects associated with serotonin-related treatments

 - signs of serotonin toxicity, especially after taking prescription or recreational drugs

 Here are some answers to questions people often ask about serotonin deficiency.